luniehq/lunie/README.md

 - If tendermint crashes and the log shows "Tendermint state.AppHash does not match AppHash after replay." delete the config folders at $HOME/.cosmos-ui[-dev].

-- If you use yarn, the postinstall hook is not executed.
-So you have to do these script manualy:
+- If you use yarn, the postinstall hook may not execute.
+In this case you have to execute these script manualy:
 ```bash
 $ cd app
 $ yarn